 Image Analysis.
 For quantitative comparison of GFP and Chl distributions in various images, two methods were used.
 In the first, similar to [18], the visual fluorescence image was converted to an RGB stack to separate green and red channels to isolate the signal from the green GFPs.
 A single line plot profile was obtained using the Fiji version of NIH ImageJ software in both the green and red channels.
 A corresponding line was also constructed on the Chl NIR fluorescence image and pixel intensities were plotted as a function of distance from the same starting point.
-In the second method a $60 \times 60$ square region of interest (ROI) was placed onto the green channel image from the RGB stack to obtain the mean pixel intensity and standard deviation within the ROI.
+In the second method a 60×60 square region of interest (ROI) was placed onto the green channel image from the RGB stack to obtain the mean pixel intensity and standard deviation within the ROI.
 A corresponding ROI was also made on the Chl NIR fluorescence image at the same location and mean pixel intensity obtained in that ROI.
 The ROIs were moved to 40-50 different corresponding sites on the image pairs to evaluate the relative amounts of each pigment present.

 Laboratory studies.
 UV-Vis and fluorescence spectroscopy was performed using a BioTek Synergy plate-reading spectrofluorometer (Winooski, VT, USA) with samples in 96-well UV-clear plates.
 All spectra shown are the average of triplicate samples and are corrected for sea water blanks.
+Imaging chlorophyll a and coral skeletons was done with the same lighting and filter arrangements as the in situ work.